j3270/pico-project-template/README.md

 Also, to use this repo I wouldn't clone it directly.
 Suggestions are to either
 - Fork and change name of fork to project name, then clone the fork
-    - Maybe to pull in changes to tools folder from upstream?
+    - Maybe to pull in changes to tools directory from upstream?
 Not sure how well this will work out.
 - Or to just download as a zip and unzip in the workspace directory created above

 This project template was developed using information found in the following documentation;